- How to use Complexity Explorer (video)

 ASU-SFI Master's Degree in Complexity Science

 The Santa Fe Institute, in collaboration with Arizona State University, will be launching the first online Master's Degree in Complexity Science.
 Faculty from both SFI and ASU will prepare courses and be hosted on ASU online.
-This is a developing project and this page will contain information on the upcoming Master's degree.
-This page will be updated frequently as details about the Master's become firmer.
 If you have a question that is not reflected in this list, please send it along to firstname.lastname@example.org.

 - How much will tuition cost?
 We do not have this information, but Arizona State University typically charges between $510 and $1312 USD per credit hour for graduate level courses.
-The Master's degree is likely to be a 30 credit hour program, so we estimate the cost will be between $15,300 and $39,360 USD.
+The Master's degree is a 30 credit-hour program, so we estimate the cost will be between $15,300 and $39,360 USD.
 This cost is inclusive of all fees and is the same regardless of a student's location of residence.

 - Where will the Master's be hosted?
 The Master's will be hosted and run through ASU's online education portal.

 - Will courses I take on Complexity Explorer count towards the Master's?
-Not at this stage.
-All of the courses in the Master's will be newly developed.
+Not at this time.

 COMPLEXITY EXPLORER MOOCS AND COMPLEX SYSTEMS CERTIFICATE PROGRAM

-- What are the foundation courses?
-The curriculum has not been finalized, but some broad topics to be covered may include generalized evolution, computation and information processing, collective computation and decision making, and invention and innovation.
+- What are the foundations courses?
+Courses establishing the foundations of complexity science will include generalized evolution, computation and information processing, collective intelligence, and invention and innovation.